mcgarrdg/UMLGenerator/README.md

 In terms of design patterns, our project still largely implements the visitor pattern.
 However, unlike the code that builds UML graphs, the sequence diagram tool only visits classes as they are discovered by method calls.
 The nature of sequence diagrams also forced our project to rely more heavily upon the MethodVisitor.

+Milestone 4:
+Few changes were made during this milestone.
+The changes made include: the addition of a PatternDetector interface, a SingletonPatternDetector, new method and field in
+UMLGraph, and a new field within UMLClass.
+We coded to an interface with the SingletonPatternDetector, which simply searches through the collected class data stored in UMLClass to find the singleton pattern.
+Because UMLGraph contained the necessary data for finding the Singleton Pattern, we connected and ran the PatternDectors within a new UMLGraph method: detectPatterns.
+If more patterns were wished to be added, the user would add a pattern to the ArrayList within DesignParser which is then passed to UMLGraph.
+UMLClasses now store a list of patterns that they implement, which allows a user to see which patterns a class may help implement.